How to visit Ladybower Reservoir, Derbyshire

 Read moreA guide to Derwent Dam, Peak District

-The area around Ladybower Reservoir is one of the prettiest areas in the Peak District and a popular destination for walkers.
-One of the most iconic walks in the Peak District is to Bamford Edge, an overhanging rock that has spectacular views over the reservoir.
-You’ll get some fantastic photos here at sunset.
-You could also hike to Alport Castles, the UK’s largest landslip.
+The area surrounding Ladybower Reservoir is one of the prettiest spots in the Peak District, making it a favourite for walkers and outdoor enthusiasts.
+One of the most popular hikes is up to Bamford Edge, an overhanging rock formation that offers breathtaking views over the reservoir.
+It’s an excellent spot for photography, especially at sunset.

-It is also a popular area for cycling.
-You can hire bikes from Derwent Cycle Hire at the Fairholmes Visitor Centre.
+The area is also a favourite for cycling, with bike hire available at Derwent Cycle Hire located at the Fairholmes Visitor Centre.

 You must not swim in the reservoir.
 The cold temperatures and strong currents make it extremely dangerous.